As anyone who follows us knows, we’ve been in a constant state of renovation for over SEVEN years now.

 Fast forward to six months ago.
 Our bathroom had basically made the decision for us as tiles were falling off the wall and we were bordering some serious water damage if we didn’t do something.

 Our only issue now was that we had no time to complete this project ourselves in a timely manner.
 As being without a toilet and shower for any period of time was going to be a nightmare.

 Up till now, we’ve done 95% of our renovations ourselves, apart from the odd trade when we couldn’t legally do something ourselves.

-Thankfully, after a year of back and forward over whether we would extend up, we had been saving our little bums off and when that fell through, we had the money to take on this renovation of the bathroom then and there.
+We had been saving our little bums off, and spent a year of back and forward over whether we would extend up.
+When that fell through, we had the money to take on this renovation of the bathroom then and there.

 Once we decided what we wanted to do, we needed to find a builder to do it.
 And boy did I underestimate how hard that would even be…